RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 Live Migration is the process of moving an instance from one node in a cluster to another without interruption.
 This process can be manual or automatic.
 In OpenShift this is controlled by an `evictionStrategy` strategy.
-If this is set to `LiveMigrate` and the underlying node are placed into maintenance mode, VMs can be moved between them with minimal interruption.
+If this is set to `LiveMigrate` and the underlying node are placed into maintenance mode, VMs can be automatically moved between nodes with minimal interruption.

 Live migration is an administrative function in OpenShift Virtualization.
 While the action is visible to all users, only admins can initiate a migration.
 Migration limits and timeouts are managed via the `kubevirt-config` `configmap`.
 For more details about limits see the [documentation](https://docs.openshift.com/container-platform/4.9/virt/live_migration/virt-live-migration-limits.html).